nutrun/glow/README.md

 ## Listen

-A listener connects to the beanstalk queue the environment variable `GLOW_QUEUE` points to, waits for jobs and executes them as they become available.
+A listener connects to the beanstalk queue pointed to by the environment variable `GLOW_QUEUE`, waits for jobs and executes them as they become available.
+In order to achieve parallelism, a glow system will have many hosts and a number of listeners on each host.
+The number of listeners per host should depend on the type of job and number of available cores.

 Listen options: